zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/managing-boms.md

 # Managing BOMs

+> Subscribers

 Bill of Materials (BOM) diagrams identify component parts belonging to a product.
 Users can create and annotate BOM diagrams in Liferay Commerce that reference other products in the store.
-BOM diagrams can also then be displayed on a site page.
+BOM diagrams can then be displayed on a site page.

-BOM diagram requires two parts: the product image and the Mapped Products.
+BOM diagrams are comprised of two parts: the product image and the Mapped Products.

+## Adding a New BOM Diagram

 To add a new BOM diagram: